 b.
-If calculation of the radius of exposure reveals that a potentially hazardous Volume is present, the person, operator or facility shall provide the results of the radius of exposure determinations to the division within 180 days of commencing operations or, for existing facilities, within 180 days of the effective date of this Section.
-Operators shall have the right to petition the Division for an a chu extension of this 180 day reporting period.
-The division may disapprove the test methodology and require additional testing if the test methodology did not conform to the requirements of this Section.
+If calculation of the radius of exposure reveals that a potentially hazardous volume may be present, the person, operator or facility shall provide the results of the radius of exposure determinations to the division electronically in a generally accepted electronic format form that is compatible with the division's systems within 180 days of commencing operations or, for existing facilities, within 180 days of the effective date of this Section.
+An Operator may petition the Division for an extension of the 180-day reporting period pursuant to subsection K of this Section.
+The Division may disapprove the test methodology and require additional testing if the testing methodology did not conform to the requirements of this Section.
+[I PUT THIS LAST PART BACK IN - IT WAS IN EARLIER of cert